-$-newtonFTol = value\ or\ -newtonFTol\ value$
+-newtonFTol=value or -newtonFTol value

 Tolerance respecting residuals for updating solution vector in Newton solver.
-Solution is accepted if the (scaled) 2-norm of the residuals is smaller than the tolerance newtonFTol and the (scaled) newton correction (delta\x) is smaller than the tolerance newtonXTol.
+Solution is accepted if the (scaled) 2-norm of the residuals is smaller than the tolerance newtonFTol and the (scaled) newton correction (delta_x) is smaller than the tolerance newtonXTol.
 The value is a Double with default value 1e-12.

--newtonMaxStepFactor=value or -newtonMaxStepFactor value
+-newtonMaxSteps=value or -newtonMaxSteps value